minxingzhang0107/scalable-private-llm/README.md

 ---

-### 1. Standard LoRA Fine-tuning
+#### 1. Standard LoRA Fine-tuning

 Trains LoRA adapters with privacy-preserving data preprocessing methods.

 **Privacy-preserving methods available:**
 - On public and private dataset without privacy protection
 - On public and private dataset with PI (Private Information) perturbation
-- On public and private dataset with Name perturbation (ε = 0.5, 1, 2, 5, 8, 10)
+- On public and private dataset with name perturbation (ε = 0.5, 1, 2, 5, 8, 10)
 - On public and private dataset with DDPM (Deidentification via DP Masking)

-**Run:**
+*Run:*
 ```bash
 bash scripts/lora_finetune/lora_finetune.sh
 ```